Holist-IX/athos/README.md

 ## Configuration
 The main configuration lies within `/etc/mixtt/topology.json`.
 This contains the topology information for Athos to emulate.
+A topology file can also be declared using the `-t` option.
+By defualt Athos will look in in `/etc/mixtt` for the topology and the P4 json files.

 Below is a sample config containing 2 hosts connected to 2 OpenFlow edge switches with a bmv2 switch acting as the core switch.
 By default Athos comes with a compiled bmv2 that does switching based on the [Umbrella concept](https://hal.archives-ouvertes.fr/hal-01862776)